Endotrivial modules for finite groups via homotopy theory: Introduction

-\end{Th} A summary of the many different possibilities for $\calC$ can be found in \cite[Thm.~1.1]{GS06}; see also Section~\ref{propagating-sec}.
-We note that the data going into calculating the righthand side, normalizers of chains of say $p$--radical subgroups, or elementary abelian $p$--subgroups, has been tabulated for a large number of groups, and this relates to a host of problems in local group and representation theory, such as the classification of finite simple groups and conjectures of Alperin, McKay, Dade, etc. The only extra input over Theorem~\ref{main} and the isotropy spectral sequence to obtain Theorem~\ref{limitformula} is a result of Symonds \cite{symonds98}, known as Webb's conjecture, which we provide a short proof of in the appendix Proposition~\ref{webbsconj}, which appears to be new.
+\end{Th} Different possibilities for $\calC$ are given in Theorem~\ref{propagating} (see also \cite[Thm.~1.1]{GS06}).
+Appendix~\ref{propagating-sec}, along with Proposition~\ref{homformula} and Theorem~\ref{homformula-nr}, provide a precise analysis of which subgroups are needed to make the conclusion of Theorem~\ref{limitformula} hold.
+We note that the data going into calculating the righthand side, normalizers of chains of say $p$--radical subgroups, or elementary abelian $p$--subgroups, has been tabulated for a large number of groups, and this relates to a host of problems in local group theory and representation theory, such as the classification of finite simple groups and conjectures of Alperin, McKay, Dade, etc. To obtain Theorem~\ref{limitformula} from Theorem~\ref{main}, the only extra input, apart from the isotropy spectral sequence, is a result of Symonds \cite{symonds98}, formerly known as Webb's conjecture, which we provide a short proof of in Proposition~\ref{webbsconj}, that appears to be new.